Digital – CDs, Digital Recordings, etc.

 Thanks, Owais, for writing to us.
 We enjoy hearing that our records are a shock to the system for some audiophiles.
 Think how much better off your friend would be if he could put up with the hassle of vinyl.
 He could hear The Cars sound better than he ever imagined.

 He imagined that his Gold CD was sonically as good as it gets, but now that he knows just how much better the sound can actually get, courtesy of Better Records, do you think there is any chance the superior sound will help him get over his reservations about vinyl?
-My intuition says that such a thing is unlikely.
+My intuition says that it is unlikely.
+Extremely unlikely.
+Not-a-snowball’s-chance-in-hell unlikely.

 (more…)